CFB Griesbach

 CFB Griesbach (Griesbach Barracks) was an army base that was located in the north end of Edmonton, Alberta, Canada.
 The site was named after Major-General William Antrobus Griesbach (1878–1945), a veteran of the Second Boer War, the First World War and the Second World War.
 Griesbach was also an Edmonton alderman and mayor, and served as a Member of Parliament and a Senator.

 History

 The base was established in 1950 as Griesbach Barracks.
-In 1958, No. 14 Service Prison and Detention Barracks opened at the base and the Second Battalion, Princess Patricia's Canadian Light Infantry was relocated to Griesbach from Currie Barracks in Calgary, Alberta.
+In 1958, No. 14 Service Prison and Detention Barracks opened at the base and the 2nd Battalion Princess Patricia's Canadian Light Infantry was relocated to Griesbach from Currie Barracks in Calgary, Alberta.
 On 1 April 1966 Griesbach Barracks and RCAF Station Namao were designated CFB Edmonton.
-In 1970 the Canadian Parachute Training Center was moved to CFB Greisbach from RCAF Station Rivers, Manitoba and the First Battalion, Princess Patricia's Canadian Light Infantry was relocated to Griesbach from Work Point Barracks in Esquimalt, British Columbia.
+In 1970 the Canadian Parachute Training Centre was moved to CFB Greisbach from RCAF Station Rivers, Manitoba, and the 1st Battalion Princess Patricia's Canadian Light Infantry was relocated to Griesbach from Work Point Barracks in Esquimalt, British Columbia.